ElixirCourse/presentations_2019/type_specifications_and_behaviours/PITCHME.md

 ---

-@quote[
-One day Phil phoned me up and announced that
+- One day Phil phoned me up and announced that
-a) Erlang needed a type system,
+- a) Erlang needed a type system,
-b) he had written a small prototype of a type system and
+- b) he had written a small prototype of a type system and
-c) he had a one year’s sabbatical and was going to write a type system for Erlang and “were we interested?”
+- c) he had a one year’s sabbatical and was going to write a type system for Erlang and “were we interested?”
-Answer —“Yes.”
+- Answer —“Yes.”
-]

 ---

-@quote[Phil Wadler and Simon Marlow worked on a type system for over a year and the results were published in 20.
+Phil Wadler and Simon Marlow worked on a type system for over a year and the results were published in 20.
 The results of the project were somewhat disappointing.
-To start with, only a subset of the language was type-checkable, the major omission being the lack of process types and of type checking inter-process messages.]
+To start with, only a subset of the language was type-checkable, the major omission being the lack of process types and of type checking inter-process messages.

 ---